 This is the second course of a two semester sequence covering the fundamental concepts of physics.
 This course covers oscillatory motion, waves, superposition and interference of waves, diffraction, electricity and magnetism, electric circuits, light, mirrors and lenses.
 Laboratories emphasize application of physics concepts and quantitative problem solving skills.
 Intended for science majors.

 Prerequisite: MATH 210 Calculus I, PHYS 211 Calculus Based Physics I

-PHYS 110, Introduction to Physics, 4 credits
+PHYS 305, Thermodynamics, 5 credits